francescosalamone/PopularMovieStage2/README.md

 # Popular Movie project

-The second excercise of the Android Developer Nanodegree Program by Udacity
+The second exercise of the Android Developer Nanodegree Program by Udacity

 ## Configuration
 Before install you should create the "theMovieDbAPI.xml" under the res\values folder.